sdgilley/azureml-previews/previews/homepage-tiles/quickstart-train-model-sample.md

 ![ Screenshot: Images from the training script. ](../media/quickstart-train-sample/images.png)

+If you selected a different sample, you might see different images here.

 ## Output + logs

 Select **Output + logs** to view all output from the training script, as well as logs from the run.
 The logs can be useful if you have problems running the script.
 You can view logs while the job is running.